-Experienced resource professionals should be involved in seed collection and management planning when working in or near remnant communities.
+collection and management planning when working in or near remnant communities.
 Varieties/cultivars (selected germplasms) of native species should not be used within one-quarter mile of these areas to limit genetic influences.
 Seed must come from local sources when planting buffers adjacent to medium and high-quality remnant communities.
 Whenever possible, seed should be collected directly from local remnants (generation 0) or from the first generation of production (generation 1), or from the ecological subsection when a further distance is needed (such as when species are being re-introduced or genetic diversity is needed to address inbreeding depression).
 The DNR Biological Survey Program can provide more information about remnant communities in the state.
 Data about mapped remnant prairie communities can be found at https://gisdata.mn.gov/dataset/biota-dnr-native-plant-comm.

-Climate Change Considerations
+Climate Change Impacts and Projections

 The effects of a changing climate, such as more frequent extreme storm events and temperature variation, can cause stress to aquatic and terrestrial ecosystems.
 Rare plant and animal species are often most at risk from these changing conditions and may need additional adaptation strategies to ensure the health of populations.
-The "Principles for Restoring Resilient, Functional Landscapes and Maintaining Ecological Diversity" outline key strategies for increasing the resilience of our remnant and reconstructed plant communities to climate change impacts and other landscape stressors.
-Climate change considerations for Plant Selection are listed below.
+The "Principles for Establishing and Managing Resilient and Biodiverse Landscapes" in Section 1 outline key strategies for increasing the resilience of our remnant and reconstructed plant communities to climate change impacts and other landscape stressors.
+Climate change considerations for plant selection are listed below.